devbas/bastiangeneugelijk3/content/posts/Realtime vehicle classification for public transport by combining spatiotemporal data.md

 ---
 title: Realtime vehicle classification for public transport by combining spatiotemporal data
 date: 2020-02-24
-draft: true
+draft: false
-summary: A theoretical setup
+summary: A theoretical setup for vehicle classification taking smartphone GPS coordinates as input.
+The objective is to classify a vehicle, given a set of coordinates over time.
 shortTitle: Realtime Vehicle Classification
 type: ovassistant-theoretical-setup
 project: self-initiated